 We recently went on a family reunion cruise with my husband’s family and everyone had a lot of fun.
 This was our very first cruise with a group.
 Imagine all 15 of us on a long table having dinner every night and taking over the whole row of seats at the nightly shows.
-If you’ve never cruise before, check out all our cruise tips and tricks HERE and read up below on my group cruise tips for your future cruise with your family or friends.
+If you’ve never cruised before, check out all our cruise tips and read up below on my group cruise tips for your future cruise with your family or friends.

 GET GROUP CRUISE TIPS ON FOOD BY CHECKING YOUR CRUISE DINING OPTIONS WITH ALL OUR CRUISE FOOD ARTICLES:

 - You can order Freshly Made Tacos & Burritos on Carnival Cruise

 - Chef Guy Fieri’s Burger Joint on board Carnival Cruise is a Must Try